AUTOMATIC DRIVING LESSONS

 Learn to drive in an automatic car and you'll be moving off safely and confidently from your first driving lesson.
 Moving off from junctions and traffic lights is easy and stress-free as the car will never stall or roll back on hills.

-An automatic car will change gears for you as you drive, allowing you to keep your hands on the wheel and your concentration on the road.
+Simply select 'D' and an automatic car will change gears for you as you drive, allowing you to keep your hands on the wheel and your concentration on the road.
 It's easier to move off at roundabouts and keep up with traffic flow.

 If you have tried manual driving lessons before and had problems with the clutch and gears then an automatic may be the solution for you.
 Or perhaps you are just not enjoying learning in a manual and would like to try out an automatic.